khanhfumaster/marvel_character_cards/README.md

 Playing with the Marvel API: http://developer.marvel.com/

 Loads up all the characters it can fetch from the API and displays them.
-When the user clicks on a card, it will show who this character has met (been in a event/series/story) together.
+When the user clicks on a card, it will show who this character has met (been in a event/series/story together).

 ![alt tag](screenshots/1.png)
 ![alt tag](screenshots/2.png)